-- initiate and successfully complete all efficacy and safety clinical trials and non-clinical studies required to file for, and obtain, U.S. and foreign marketing approval for our product candidates; - commercialize our product candidates, if approved, by developing a sales force or entering into collaborations with third parties; and - achieve market acceptance of our product candidates in the medical community and with third-party payors.
+- initiate and successfully complete all efficacy and safety clinical trials and non-clinical studies required to file for, and obtain, U.S. and foreign marketing approval for our product candidates; - file for and receive marketing approval to commercialize our product candidates, if successfully developed; - commercialize our product candidates, if approved, by developing a sales force or entering into collaborations with third parties; and - achieve market acceptance of our product candidates in the medical community and with third-party payors.

-Absent our entering into a collaboration or partnership agreement, we expect to incur significant sales and marketing costs as we prepare to commercialize our product candidates, if and when approved.
+We expect to incur significant sales and marketing costs as we prepare to commercialize our product candidates, if and when approved.
 Even if we successfully complete clinical development of our product candidates, and our product candidates are approved for commercial sale, and despite expending these costs, our product candidates may not be commercially successful.
 We may not achieve profitability soon after generating product sales, if ever.
 If we are unable to generate product revenue, we will not become profitable, and may be unable to continue operations without continued funding.